languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

     * adapt the pom.xml (set the new "orglanguagetool-xyz" as a repo and update the dependencies)
     * clean local m2 repo
     * run `mvn clean package`
-    * unzip the uberjar and replace language-module.properties in META-INF with the language-module.properties from languagetool-standalone (this is needed because with the original .properties file, all languages except one get lost)
+    * unzip the uberjar and replace `META-INF/org/langetool/language-module.properties` with the `language-module.properties` from languagetool-standalone (this is needed because with the original file, all languages except one get lost)
     * re-zip the directory and run the JAR, it should check a tiny English text fragment with all languages
   * if okay, click "Release" (requires a refresh) - note that once released, the artifacts cannot be deleted or modified!
 It may take a few hours before the artifacts actually become available.
 * set a tag in git: `git tag -a v**x.y** -m 'version **x.y**'`